 With half a dozen dining options on-site the Sofitel Auckland Viaduct with please anyone’s palette and a Spa that will leave you feeling more relaxed than you ever imagined possible.

-Best Luxury Hotel in Auckland – Hilton Auckland
+Best Luxury Hotel in Auckland New Zealand – Hilton Auckland

 The luxurious Hilton Auckland is located a stone’s throw from the ferry terminal making it the perfect base to come back to after a day exploring the islands.